-All curates should have completed their Basic Awareness and Leadership (formerly C3) modules prior to ordination (usually through your college or course in IME 1).
+All curates should have completed their Basic Awareness (formerly C0) and Leadership (formerly C3) modules prior to ordination (usually through your college or course in IME 1).
 Your DDO will ask you to send confirmation of dates of training and any certificates to the Diocesan Safeguarding Team as part of the curacy paperwork.
 If you have not yet completed this training, you must let your DDO and Grant know as soon as possible.

-All curates should keep their safeguarding training up-to-date every three years through a diocesan course (dates listed on the website).
-Incumbent-focus curates should also undertake the Safer Recruitment (formerly S1) training either through the Safer Recruitment & Working with Volunteers optional day or a diocesan course.
+All curates should keep their safeguarding training up-to-date every three years through a Diocesan course (dates listed on the website).
+Incumbent-focus curates should also undertake the Safer Recruitment (formerly S1) training either through the Safer Recruitment & Working with Volunteers day in the Leadership core topic or a Diocesan course.

 Should you have a safeguarding concern at any point in your curacy, please raise it as soon as possible with the appropriate safeguarding officer.
-Referrals to Richard Woodley (DSA) and the Diocesan Safeguarding Team for church contexts can be made on 01865 208295 or safeguardingreferrals@oxford.anglican.org.
+Referrals to the Diocesan Safeguarding Team for church contexts can be made on 01865 208295 or safeguardingreferrals@oxford.anglican.org.